michelson/BigBroda/README.md

   @user.save
 ```

-NOTE: by default the adapter will set Id values as an SecureRandom.hex
+NOTE: by default the adapter will set Id values as an SecureRandom.hex, and for now all the foreign keys are created as a STRING type

 #### Deletion and edition of single rows: